 “Whoa!”
 Peter bolted up from his chair.
 “How did you…can you show me how to do that?”

-She stood up and cocked her head.
+She rose to her feet and gave him a curious look.
 “The vorpal storm? ’tis a basic movement.
 Did your warrior-priests not teach it to you?”

 He chuckled disbelievingly. “ ‘Warrior-priests?’
 I learned some jiu-jitsu off YouTube, but that’s about it.
 I’m not sure how they do things where you’re from, but—”